vathpela/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
-The current builds include the grub,4 fixes
+The current builds include the grub,3 fixes and NTFS is not built in.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?
 The entry should look similar to: `grub,4,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`
 *******************************************************************************
-The current builds include the grub,4 fixes
+The current builds include the grub,3 fixes

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?